manniefesto/neptune-2-firmware/README.md

 This project is not completed.
 Here is a todo list.

 # Todo:
-* Update Marlin (Currently on a 2.0.x bugfix build from 2019)
-* Investigate the changes to the TFT (LGVL)
-* Apply elegoo icons and splash screen
 * Create video explaining both build options

 # Building